GoogleカレンダーとZoomの連携イメージ

 Step 5: Create a Meeting in Zoom

-The meeting description and start date and time are also set, so please check them.
+The meeting description and start date and time are also set, so please double check them too.

 After running the test, click the "Save" button.